Exercise and Fitness as You Age

 - Do neck rolls and light stretching while watching TV

 - No weights?
-Use food cans or water bottles
+Use food cans or water bottles or inexpensive resistance bands

 - Rent exercise videos from the library

-- Mow the lawn, rake leaves, and weed
+- Mow the lawn, clear snow, weed

 - Climb stairs